-They explored all conceivable possibilities, including lightning, volcanoes and even delivery by meteorites.
-But each source they modelled couldn’t produce the amount of phosphine detected.
+They explored all conceivable possibilities, including lightning, volcanoes, and even delivery by meteorites.
+But each source they modeled couldn’t produce the amount of phosphine detected.

 Most phosphine in Earth’s atmosphere is produced by living microbes.
 So the possibility of life on Venus producing phosphine can’t be ignored.

 But the researchers, led by UK astronomer Jane Greaves, say their discovery “is not robust evidence for life” on Venus.
 Rather, it’s evidence of “anomalous and unexplained chemistry,” of which biological processes are just one possible origin.

 If life were to exist on Venus, how could it have come about?
 Exploring the origins of life on Earth might shed some light.

 The ingredients for life (as we know it)

 Understanding how life formed on Earth not only helps us understand our own origins, but could also provide insight into the key ingredients needed for life, as we know it, to form.

 The details around the origins of life on Earth are still shrouded in mystery, with multiple competing scientific theories.
 But most theories include a common set of environmental conditions considered vital for life.
 These are: